epandurski/swpt_pythonlib/docs/flask_signalbus.rst

 example).

 **Important note:** This module works with Flask-SQLAlchemy 2.5, and does not work with Flask-SQLAlchemy 3.0 or later!
+For this reason, SQLAlchemy 2.0 or later is not supported.

 The processing of each message involves three steps: